Signed in as:

 Like all of our climbing vacations, this trip is a perfect opportunity to come alone or with a friend or partner, and to learn new skills, push your limits, work on your lead or multi-pitch game, or just enjoy the ride.

-If you’ve never visited Mexico before, this is a perfect introduction, and if you don’t already love Mexico and Mexican food, you will after this trip.
-For those who have spent some time down south already, you’ll probably already agree that Mexico is the best.
+If you’ve never visited Mexico before, this is a perfect introduction.
+For those who have spent some time down south already, you’ll probably already agree that Mexico is pretty great.
 It’s hard to explain exactly, but the combination of a rich cultural history, deep traditions and relaxed, friendly people always keep us coming back.

-Your lodging options include private rooms with one or two beds and private bathrooms, as well as super-stylish “glamping” luxury tents complete with electricity, beds, linens and furnishings.
+Your lodging options include private rooms with one or two beds and private bathrooms, as well as super-stylish “glamping” tents complete with electricity, beds, linens and furnishings.
+The glamping tents share a bathroom with other guests staying at La Posada and are not ideal for light sleepers as there is no sound proofing.

 El Potrero Chico is located in the state of Nuevo León, and close to Monterrey, the largest city in northern Mexico.
 All you’ll need to do is get to Monterrey International Airport, which is modern, busy, and easy to reach.
-Our team will pick you up there, and you’ll quickly leave the city’s bustle behind with a forty minute drive to La Posada.
+La Posada's transfer service will pick you up there, and you’ll quickly leave the city’s bustle behind with a forty minute drive to El Potrero Chico.

 We do, however, ask that all trip participants be vaccinated against Covid-19 by the time the trip begins.